Show 15 – Social Media in the Finance Industry

 - Integrating apps into financial services

-The ‘journeys’ taken included:
+The ‘journeys’ within the Finance Industry taken by our guests included:

 Journey #1 – Nick explained that VISA wasn’t regulated by the FCA until very recently and are now regulated by the Bank of England, the FCA, the Payment Systems Regulator and aEuropean regulator too.
 He said that there is a lot of fear around regulation and it can be seen as quite a barrier if you come in from outside the industry when it comes to social communications, which are real time and free, where you pivot and do things in an agile manner.
 However, he believes that if you are a good communicator, then you know that the fundamental thing about the company you are working for is reputation.
 Regulation therefore gives you a lot of natural checks, which should help you, for example, tweet in a manner that’s responsible and hopefully lines up with the compliance regime that’s out there.
 This means lots of double checks are in place.
 Similarly, Sharon said that from the Bank’s perspective, they have to think about all the other jurisdictions in which they are present in and not just the FCA, so communications does involve having a lot of legal and compliance sign off.
 Therefore, for Standard Chartered, it’s more about getting the processes right.
 She feels that this does mean that her industry may not be as responsive as others and can’s see them having a ‘superbowl’ moment – see Oreo response to the blackout during the quarter of Super Bowl XLVII (below)